On the Importance of Tactile Sensing for Imitation Learning: A Case Study on Robotic Match Lighting: EXPERIMENTAL RESULTS

 \section{EXPERIMENTAL RESULTS}

-This section evaluates our proposed approach.
-It is structured along four main questions to investigate the importance of tactile sensing and the effectiveness of our approach for the dynamic manipulation task of lighting up matches: \textbf{A:} How important is tactile feedback for obtaining performant match lighting policies? \textbf{B:} Can the vision-only policies benefit from leveraging the tactile information during training? \textbf{C:} How does our proposed approach perform compared to baselines? and \textbf{D:} Are the policies robust w.r.t. generalizing to novel scenarios?
+This section evaluates the effectiveness of our proposed approach and the importance of tactile input.
+It follows five questions: \textbf{A:} How important is tactile feedback for obtaining performant match lighting policies? \textbf{B:} Can the vision-only policies benefit from leveraging the tactile information during training? \textbf{C:} How does the performance difference evolve when increasing the number of demonstrations? \textbf{D:} How does our approach perform compared to baselines? and \textbf{E:} Do the results transfer to the task of whiteboard erasing?

-The following evaluation considers two task versions.
-One in which the match is always grasped with the same pose, and a more complicated one, where the grasping location is varied within translational offsets of $\pm$\SI{1}{\cm} \& rotational perturbations of $\pm$\SI{10}{^{\circ}} (cf. Fig. \ref{fig:initializations}).
-For both tasks, we collected 20 successful demonstrations within 1 hour.
-We then trained our models for 500 epochs.
-The evaluations report the mean performance together with the standard deviation across task and model configurations.
-We trained 3 seeds per combination and evaluated the last checkpoint through 10 rollouts on the real system.